alexandros-m/js-gpio/README.md

 npm i socket.io
 ```

-Then run it by:
+### Run the server:
 ```
 node webserver.js
 ```

+### Access the server:

-Find the raspberry pi IP from your router, or (even better) use a static IP for your RPi.
+Find the Raspberry Pi IP from your router, or (even better) use a static IP for your Raspberry Pi.
 Access the server by opening a browser and using the internal IP as a link.
+* Make sure you are not using another webserver on port 80 of your Raspberry Pi

 Feel free to take a look at my code, I am not that expierenced at node.
 Looking forward to get feedback.